pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/_index.md

 ### 3. Kubernetes Cluster

-Configuring and provision the Kubernetes cluster with the desired settings and defaults.
+Configure and provision the Kubernetes cluster with the desired settings and defaults.

 This also typically involves provisioning the Kubernetes cluster infrastructure with [API resources][k8s-api-resources] such as Namespaces, Roles , RoleBindings, and Quotas.

-Using a managed Kubernetes cluster on [EKS][eks], [GKE][gke], or [AKS][aks] is the easiest recommended way to get started with deploying a cluster.
+Using a managed Kubernetes cluster on [EKS][eks], [GKE][gke], or [AKS][aks] is the easiest way to deploy a cluster.

 ### 4. Cluster Services

-With a running, vanilla cluster you can install any Kubernetes cluster-scoped services that will be shared by a subset or all cluster users.
+With a vanilla cluster running, you can install any Kubernetes cluster-scoped services that will be shared by some or all cluster users.

 At a minimum, services that should be installed include centralized cluster and app-based logging, and often include monitoring, policies, and service meshes.